chaimeleon-eu/dataset-service/README.md

             - Publish (_public_ -> true) goes to Published state.
             - Invalidate (_invalidated_ -> true), goes to Invalidated state.
  - __Published__: (_draft_ = false, _public_ = __true__, _invalidated_ = false)
            When published, the dataset can be seen and used by any registered user.
            It can be seen (not used) by unregistered users.
+           If there is not a pidUrl yet for the dataset, the metadata and a small index of studies will be deposited publicly in Zenodo.org in order to obtain a DOI for the pidUrl.
            Possible actions:
             - Set to non-public (_public_ -> false), returns to Released state.
             - Invalidate (_invalidated_ -> true), goes to Invalidated state.